-The Medical School Assessment Program is an intensive five-week pre-admission program offered by invitation only.
+The Medical School Assessment Program is an intensive four-week pre-admission program offered by invitation only.
 It is designed to provide students with a strong foundation for the first term of study at St. George’s University, and to provide the Committee on Admission a clear assessment of your readiness for the medical school curriculum.
 Students who pass this program are accepted into Term 1 of SGU medical school.
 Students who do not are invited into the Charter Foundation Program, a longer preparatory and assessment course.

 Q: What are the computer/technical requirements to do the course?